Where Was Tom Cruise At The Oscars?

 What are the possible reasons for Tom Cruise’s absence?

 There are several theories circulating regarding Tom Cruise’s absence from the Oscars.
 One possibility is that his absence was due to scheduling conflicts.
-Cruise is known for his intense work ethic and commitment to his craft, often juggling multiple projects simultaneously.
-It is plausible that he had prior commitments that prevented him from attending the ceremony.
+Cruise is known for his busy work schedule, often juggling multiple film projects simultaneously.
+It is possible that he was unable to attend the ceremony due to prior commitments or filming obligations.

-Another theory suggests that Cruise’s absence may be related to the ongoing COVID-19 pandemic.
-The Oscars, like many other events, had strict safety protocols in place to prevent the spread of the virus.
-It is possible that Cruise, who has been an advocate for following safety guidelines, chose to prioritize his health and safety opting to stay home.
+Another theory suggests that Cruise’s absence may be related to his well-known aversion to award shows.
+Despite being nominated for three Academy Awards throughout his career, Cruise has never won the coveted statuette.
+Some speculate that his lack of success in the awards circuit has led him to distance himself from such events.